CIO Summit recap on the role of AI in healthcare

 In the words of Alon Joffe, the CEO of Eleos Health, “Workflow is always what will win over the clinician.
 If you ask them to log into a different system, you’ve lost them.
 If there are glitches, you’ve lost them.
 If the button was green and now it’s blue, you’ve lost them.”

-For more detailed advice on selecting and implementing the right AI technology in your organization, be sure to check out our Quickstart Guide to Behavioral Health Technology.
+For more detailed advice on selecting and implementing the right AI technology in your organization, be sure to check out our Complete Guide to Behavioral Health AI Implementation.

 Overcoming preconceived notions and fears is difficult.